-'All staff should receive appropriate safeguarding and child protection training (including online safety) at induction.
+All staff should receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see para 140 for further information) at induction.
 The training should be regularly updated.
-In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.'
-Keeping children safe in education, September 2022, Part One (para 14).
+In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.
+Keeping children safe in education, September 2024, Part One (para 12).

 In our school we do these regular updates through: regular safeguarding items on staff meeting agendas, case study discussion, staff briefings, notice-boards.
-Notes of these and attendance lists at briefings could be kept in a separate file.
+Notes of these and attendance lists at briefings are kept in a separate file.
+Safeguarding email with current information is sent to staff, governors and volunteers.

-Our school understands that it is best practice to discuss concerns with parents/carers before contacting First Contact Service (providing this does not present a delay), or unless by doing so the child would be put at further risk of harm.
+Our school understands that it is best practice to discuss concerns with parents/carers before contacting First Contact Service (providing this does not present a delay), unless by doing so the child would be put at further risk of harm.
 First Contact Service: 03000 267979.